Rev0kz/Flask-Google/README.md

 This project shows how to integrate Google reCAPTCHA in a Flask web application.

 ## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 Clone this repo in a virtualised environment.
 You can use the following commands to create virtualised environment

 `pip install virtualenv`